chiefbsol-cloud/bitaxe-power-analysis/README.md

 ## Overview

-The `power_analysis.sh` script monitors up to four Bitaxe miners, fetching real-time metrics via their API and sending formatted reports to a Telegram chat.
+The `power_analysisv1.sh` script monitors up to four Bitaxe miners, fetching real-time metrics via their API and sending formatted reports to a Telegram chat.
 It logs data in text, CSV, and JSONL formats for analysis and supports log recycling to manage disk space.
 Designed for 24/7 operation on a Bitcoin node or server, it assumes static IP addresses and basic command-line proficiency.
 Read below to see the different versions available.

 This script has been tested on a DIY Raspberry Pi 5 (8GB) running Umbrel, ensuring compatibility with lightweight Linux environments.